Syncano/syncano-cli/docs/custom_sockets/examples/advanced.md

           file: scripts/get_stats.py

 Above YAML file defines one Custom Socket with two endpoints:
-* `send_mail` for sending emails, it's run on POST HTTP method call; we want to pass here some basic information about who it should be sent to, what subject should be used and what text should be in the email itself;
+* `send_mail` for sending emails, it's run on POST HTTP method call; we want to pass some basic information about who it should be sent to, what subject should be used and what text should be in the email itself;
 * `get_stats` - second endpoint is for obtaining basic stats from Mailgun service.

 There are also two `script` dependencies defined.